IAjimi/Spotify200/README.md

 <!-- badges: end -->

-Spotify200 is a data package centered on songs which reached Spotify’s Top 200 Most Streamed songs in the U.S. between January 2017 and December 2019.
+Spotify200 is a data package centered on Spotify’s Top 200 Most Streamed songs in the U.S. It includes a wealth of information about every song which reached the top 200 between January 1, 2017 and December 2019, including audio-features, artist-specific information, and its ranking over time.

 ## Installation